 The history of TIFF

-TIFF was develop as a universal image file format by Aldus (makers of PageMaker) in 1987.
+TIFF was developed as a universal image file format by Aldus (makers of PageMaker) in 1987.
 The most recent specifications, TIFF 6, were released in 1992.
 It is pointless to study older versions of the format since everybody sticks to the TIFF 6 specs.
 Since then, Aldus has been bought by Adobe so Adobe now holds the copyright.
 They have not released any new versions of TIFF which is not necessarily a bad thing since standards that last long are well supported and understood in the market.

 Other sources of information

 Niles Ritter maintains an unofficial TIFF home page.
 It covers various aspects of the file format and also points to the rather hefty TIFF 6 specifications you can download from the Adobe web site.